Riley Technologies: GTLM and GT3

 Riley developed the Mazda RX-8 chassis for SpeedSource, that won the GT class in the 2008 race.
 Also unveiled in 2008 was the BMW M6 GT race car, and the GT2-class Chevrolet Corvette Riley built and raced in the 2008 American Le Mans Series.
 The car also raced at the 2009 Petit Le Mans, where it beat both Corvette Racing factory cars in qualifying.

 In 2012, the SRT Viper debuted at the American Le Mans Series GT class, with drivers Dominik Farnbacher, Marc Goossens, Ryan Hunter-Reay, Tommy Kendall, Jonathan Bomarito and Kuno Wittmer.
 In the 2013 ALMS, the team finished 3rd in the GT class championship.
 The car made its debut at the Le Mans 24 Hours in 2013, where it finished eighth in class and 24th overall.
 In 2014, the team entered the IMSA SportsCar Championship GTLM class, winning the teams championship and driver's championship by Kuno Wittmer.
 Following the end of the 2014 season, Chrysler discontinued the factory program by SRT Motorsports.

 The Viper GT3-R was also jointly developed by SRT Motorsports and Riley Technologies.
 It competed in the IMSA GTD class, the Pirelli World Challenge GT class, and Dutch Supercar Challenge Super GT class.

 In 2017, Riley competed in the IMSA GTD class with two customer Mercedes-AMG GT GT3s.
 The #33 of Ben Keating and Jeroen Bleekemolen was runner-up in the teams championship, whereas the #50 of Cooper MacNeil and Gunnar Jeannette was 9th.
 In 2018, Keating and Bleekemolen drove a single Mercedes-AMG GT for Riley, placing third in points.
 In 2019, the duo finished 7th in the overall championship, and won the Endurance Cup.

 Riley had Lawson Aschenbach and Gar Robinson as drivers of their single Mercedes-AMG GT for the 2020 IMSA WeatherTech Championship, resulting 7th in the GTD class overall standings.

+Grand Touring Prototype (GTP)

+In 2025, Riley expanded to two entries in the 2025 IMSA SportsCar Championship.
+In addition to fielding their No. 74 Oreca 07 in the LMP2 class, the team entered the GTP class as the service provider for Lamborghini and their Lamborghini SC63.
+The team took over the program from Iron Lynx following disputes between the Italian team and Lamborghini.
+Riley would run the No. 63 Lamborghini SC63 under the Automobili Lamborghini Squadra Corse banner with Lamborghini factory drivers Mirko Bortolotti, Romain Grosjean, Daniil Kvyat, and Edoardo Mortara.